 Jointly or Survivor

 If any of the account operators/holders dies, the account will be operated together by the remaining operators with the survivorship clause in place.

 The Latter or Survivorship clause works just opposite the Former or Survivorship clause.
 Here, the latter operates the account as long as he is alive.
 The other party will be entitled to the rights only when the latter expires.

 Operated Under Power of Attorney.

-The operation of the account will be appointed by the account holder/holders.
+The operation of the account will be determined by the account holder/holders.
 A single person can be allowed to operate the account in their favour.
-The appointee may get the transaction rights such as cash deposit, withdrawal and fund transfers.
+The appointee may get transaction rights such as cash deposit, withdrawal and fund transfers.
 But he will not be entitled to make changes in account details.

 This sort of mode of operation is seen mostly in company accounts and other governmental accounts.
 The organisation appoint one of its employees to represent in favour of them.
 He is given certain limited rights to operate the account.